 3. Thermal Processing

-Knowing whether or not your product will undergo any sort of heat treatment is also important when working with natural colors since some colors will stand up to heat processing better than others.
-For example, adding spirulina to a sauce or dressing that will be retort processed will typically result in significant color fading, as seen in the image below.
+Knowing whether or not your product will undergo any sort of heat treatment is also important when working with natural colours since some colours will stand up to heat processing better than others.
+For example, adding spirulina to a sauce or dressing that will be retort processed will typically result in significant colour fading, as seen in the image below.
 Using a more heat stable pigment in this scenario, such as a carmine or paprika, would allow for the pigments to stay vibrant during the heat treatment process.
-Alternatively, increasing the initial color dosage rate could help offset the amount of color loss or browning experienced during heat treatments.
+Alternatively, increasing the initial colour dosage rate could help offset the amount of colour loss or browning experienced during heat treatments.

 coloring culinary requires heat stable colors